locize/blog/source/_posts/gatsby-i18n.md

 I hope you’ve learned a few new things about [gatsby-plugin-react-i18next](https://github.com/microapps/gatsby-plugin-react-i18next), [i18next](https://www.i18next.com), [React.js localization](https://react.i18next.com) and [modern localization workflows](https://locize.com).

-So if you want to take your i18n topic to the next level, it's worth to try the [localization management platform - locize](https://locize.com).
+So if you want to take your i18n topic to the next level, it's worth trying the [localization management platform - locize](https://locize.com).

 The founders of [locize](https://locize.com) are also the creators of [i18next](https://www.i18next.com).
-So with using [locize](https://locize.com) you directly support the future of [i18next](https://www.i18next.com).
+So by using [locize](https://locize.com) you directly support the future of [i18next](https://www.i18next.com).

 # 👍